-- In a large bowl, cream butter and sugars until light and fluffy.
-Beat in egg and vanilla.
-Combine the flour, baking powder, salt and baking soda; gradually add to creamed mixture and mix well.
+- Preheat oven to 375°.
+Cream butter and sugars until light and fluffy; beat in egg and extract.
+In another bowl, whisk together flour, baking powder, salt and baking soda; gradually add to creamed mixture, blending well.

 - Divide dough in half.
-Tint one portion red and one portion green.
-Divide red and green portions in half.
-Roll out each portion between waxed paper into a 9-in. x 6-in. rectangle.
-Refrigerate for 30 minutes.
+Tint one portion red and the other green.
+Divide portions in half, for four altogether.
+Roll out each portion between sheets of waxed paper into a 9x6-in. rectangle.
+Refrigerate 15 minutes.

 - Remove waxed paper.
-Place one green rectangle over a red rectangle.
-Roll up tightly jelly-roll style, starting with a long side; wrap in plastic wrap.
+Place one green rectangle on a red rectangle.
+Roll up tightly jelly-roll style, starting with a long side; wrap in plastic.
 Repeat.
-Chill for 2 hours or until firm.
+Refrigerate until firm, about 1 hour.

-- Unwrap and cut into 1/4-in. slices.
+- Unwrap and cut crosswise into 1/4-in. slices.
 Place 1 in. apart on ungreased baking sheets.
-Bake at 375° for 9-11 minutes or until set.
+Bake until set, 7-9 minutes.
 Remove to wire racks to cool.
 Yield: 6 dozen.

 Originally published as Red & Green Pinwheels in Taste of Home Baking Book 2011, p56